code-423n4/2022-04-abranft/README.md

 # Contest Scope

-The scope of the contest is contracts/NFTPair.sol, a Private Pool that allows two parties to create a private loan with a NFT as collateral.
+The scope of the contest is contracts/NFTPair.sol, a Private Pool that allows two parties to create a private loan with a NFT as collateral, and contracts/NFTPairWithOracle.sol, which is largely similar, but allows the option of early liquidation if the price drops below a floor set by an oracle.

 ## Getting started